Severe Thunderstorm Warning issued for Hamilton, Merrick, Polk, York by NWS - News Break

 Severe Thunderstorm Warning issued for Hamilton, Merrick, Polk, York by NWS

-Effective: 2021-06-22 21:49:00 CDT Expires: 2021-06-22 22:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Hamilton; Merrick; Polk; York The National Weather Service in Hastings has issued a * Severe Thunderstorm Warning for Northwestern York County in east central Nebraska Eastern Hamilton County in south central Nebraska Central Merrick County in central Nebraska Southwestern Polk County in east central Nebraska * Until 1030 PM CDT. * At 949 PM CDT, a severe thunderstorm was located over Central City, or 24 miles northwest of York, moving south at 30 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
+Effective: 2021-06-25 19:28:00 CDT Expires: 2021-06-25 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Hamilton; Merrick; Polk; York The National Weather Service in Hastings has issued a * Severe Thunderstorm Warning for Northwestern York County in east central Nebraska Northeastern Hamilton County in south central Nebraska Central Merrick County in central Nebraska Southwestern Polk County in east central Nebraska * Until 815 PM CDT. * At 728 PM CDT, a severe thunderstorm was located over Central City, or 23 miles northeast of Grand Island, moving east at 25 mph.
+HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Marquette around 1000 PM CDT.
-Other locations in the path of this severe thunderstorm include Aurora, Hampton, Bradshaw and Henderson.
-This includes Interstate 80 between mile markers 332 and 348.
-HAIL...1.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Hordville around 740 PM CDT.
+Other locations in the path of this severe thunderstorm include Polk, Stromsburg and Benedict.
+HAIL...1.25IN WIND...60MPHalerts.weather.gov